kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-gameplay.md

 The system has two direction maps - an interest map and a danger map.
 The maps are represented by arrays of weights, each entry mapped onto a direction in world space.
 Map entries are created through "contributions" from various steering forces - the yellow debug text in the videos.
 Contributions from attracting and repelling forces are being written into the interest and the danger map respectively, in the end the normalized maps are superimposed and the result gets converted into a single direction.
 To reduce the direction jitter a running mean is applied.

-The attracting forces are: pursuit/pursuit with offset, seek, flee and flocking behaviors.
-Repelling forces are: static collision avoidance and dynamic collision avoidance (player and NPC movement). <!--The seeking behavior uses the target position as a static one, while pursuit takes into account the current speed of the target entity and predicts the position by using a modified version --> On the videos below, entities and their final desired directions are denoted by circles with a debug line, red and blue for the player (target) and the NPCs respectively.
+The attracting forces are: **pursuit/pursuit with offset, seek, flee** and **flocking** behaviors.
+Repelling forces are: **static collision avoidance** and **dynamic collision avoidance (player and NPC movement)**. <!--The seeking behavior uses the target position as a static one, while pursuit takes into account the current speed of the target entity and predicts the position by using a modified version --> On the videos below, entities and their final desired directions are denoted by circles with a debug line, red and blue for the player (target) and the NPCs respectively.
 Each enemy reserves one attack slot around the player (attack scheduler done by Tobias Opfermann) which becomes the offset for the pursuit target - denoted by magenta crosses.
 The weighted danger directions are shown by the red lines around the enemies, and valid interest directions after the subtraction by green.

 <!-- ``` cpp
 ```  -->

 <iframe src="https://player.vimeo.com/video/1085289445?share=copy" width="720" height="405" frameborder="0" allow=" fullscreen; picture-in-picture" allowfullscreen></iframe>
 *A small group of enemies, switches between pursuit, flee and seek behaviors.*

+<div style="height: 30px;"></div>

 <iframe src="https://player.vimeo.com/video/1085290416?share=copy" width="720" height="405" frameborder="0" allow=" fullscreen; picture-in-picture" allowfullscreen></iframe>
 *A larger group of enemies navigating around the static collision.*